 Sam has worked extensively with community groups in the UK and as far afield as Papua New Guinea, Pakistan and Vanuatu!
 He led University of Hull research with communities in Hull and the East Riding into the impacts of the 2007 floods and he also works with the iCASP project to help communities understand their flood risk.

 Communities across the UK face a variety of different types of flood risk, but did you know that there are simple steps you can take to help make your community more resilient to flooding?

-We’re funded to work with eligible community-based groups and organisations, including flood groups, parish councils and venues, such as village halls, to help them boost their resilience to flood.
+We’re funded to work with eligible charities and social enterprises, including flood groups, parish councils and venues, such as village halls, to help them boost their resilience to flood.
 Following registration, our friendly team can help you to understand the type and level of flood risk that you and your community faces, how to become better protected from flooding and how to bounce back more quickly after a flood event.